Vietnam.vn - Nền tảng quảng bá Việt Nam

 For example, when the economy is volatile, people look for other forms of value, and Bitcoin is often an alternative.

 The cryptocurrency market has also undergone changes due to events such as the COVID-19 pandemic and the Russia-Ukraine war.
-Additionally, periods of high inflation or economic recession also push users to seek assets that are beyond the control of government monetary policy; in this case, Bitcoin excels because of its decentralization.
+Additionally, periods of high inflation or economic recession also push users to seek assets that are outside the control of government monetary policy; in this case, Bitcoin excels because of its decentralization.

 Volatility and speculation